olatorg/jamwiki-core/README.md

 # JAMWiki Core

-This is a customized project of an unknown version of JAMWiki customized by OpenOlat.
+This is a customized project of an unknown version of JAMWiki used by OpenOlat.

 ## License